Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 1/What's Next.md

 # What's Next
 That’s the basics of playing *Ironsworn*.
 You’ll see these concepts referenced and expanded throughout this rulebook, but it’s not necessary to read or understand it all before playing.
 To get started:

-1. Create your character (page 31).
+1. Create your [[You Are Ironsworn|character]].
 Set your stats, select your assets, and consider your background and personality.

 2. Build your [[04 Chapter - Your World|world]].
 Take a tour of the Ironlands, create your unique vision of the setting, and find inspirational prompts for vows and quests.
 Or, start playing in your own world.